hosgha/Interview/Technical_Interview_Handbook.md

 A non-exclusive lock permits multiple threads to enter the lock block and read or write simultaneously.

 ####  Thread Affinity
-Thread affinity is the **assignment of threads to specific processors or cores on a multi-core CPU**, which can **improve the performance of parallel programs using shared resources such as shared memory**.
-When a thread is bound to a specific processor or core, it is said to have affinity to that processor or core.
-This is in contrast to **thread migration**, where a thread can move between different processors or cores during its execution.

 **Thread affinity in synchronization context means**, when a thread locks a critical section, it is the only one that allowed to access and unlock it. **Using an async method in a lock block can cause issues** like **context switches that disrupt proper lock release**.
-Maintaining thread affinity is crucial to prevent **deadlocks** and ensure **efficient resource management** in synchronization scenarios.

 #### Synchronization Primitives